admrotob/DotnetHoneyApi/README.md

 - Requires dotnet 8.0
 - There is a /healthz endpoint that is exposed to allow for deployment in cloud providers via a container
 	- Highly recommend putting this honeypot behind an application loadbalancer of some kind.
+# How are requests logged?

+All requests are logged using NLog and formatted in JSON compliant with RFC 8259.
+The output value is formatted in JSON and includes the following elements:
+- Request time => DateTime
+- Request host => string
+- Request method => string
+- Request path => string
+- Request headers => Dictionary[]
+- Request body => string*

+\* The body may be serialized differently depending on what is sent to the honeypot.

 # Contributing
 If you want to contribute to this open-source project, by all means please do!
 I will to consider any ideas that people would like to include in this repo.